November 20, 2012

 Art work consisting of many layers results in light breaking very differently from applying paint in one or two passes - the painting's palette is more color rich and more vibrant while it gives a sense of depth as a bonus, similar to glacis techniques often used by the old master painters.
 All in all I am starting to like Inspire paints more and more as I become more familiar with them.
 It beats the crap out of all waterborne blubber.
 And using extremely low air pressure allows me to use it in the house (attic) without having to revert to expensive safety measures.

 I don't have a lot of time, since I also spend time and effort on my other project, which is my main aim in life - allow every person to grow healthy food independently.
 Stay tuned and visit regularly however to see if I made any progress.
 I will describe every detail of the handling of Inspire urethane based paint.
-Once I am familiar enough with it, I will probably focus more on spraying guitars with uros.
+Once I am familiar enough with it, I will probably focus more on spraying guitars with uros or solvent based paints.